Chymyst/chymyst-core/docs/chymyst02.md

 Since the `reduceAll()` reaction emits its own input molecules until the array is fully split into individual elements, it will run many times to define the new reactions we previously denoted by `r01`, `r23`, `r45`, `r67`, `r03`, `r47`, and `r07`.
-Thus, emitting the initial molecule `reduceAll((arr, res))` will create a recursive structure of reactions at run time equivalent to what we previously hard-coded.
+Thus, emitting the initial molecule `reduceAll((arr, res))` will create a recursive structure of reactions at run time, reproducing what we previously hand-coded.

-### Exercise<sup>*</sup>: concurrent ternary search
+### Exercise:<sup>*</sup> concurrent ternary search

 The task is to search through a sorted array `arr: Array[Int]` for a given value `x`.
 The result must be of type `Option[Int]`, indicating the index at which `x` is present in the array, or `None` if not found.

-The usual binary search will divide the array in two parts, determine in which part `x` might be present, and run the search recursively in that part.
+The well-known binary search will divide the array in two parts, determine the part where `x` might be present, and run the search recursively in that part.
 This algorithm cannot be parallelized.
 However, if we divide the array into _three_ parts, we can check concurrently whether `x` is below the first or the second division point.
-This is the "ternary search" algorithm.
+This is the “ternary search” algorithm.

-Implement the chemistry that performs the ternary search, first as a recursive function that generates the necessary tree of computations, and then as a recursive reaction.
+Implement the chemistry that performs the ternary search, as a recursive reaction that generates the necessary tree of computations.

 ## Example: Concurrent merge-sort

-As we have just seen in the previous section, chemical laws can be recursive:
+As we have just seen in the previous section, chemical programs can be recursive:
 A molecule can start a reaction whose reaction body defines further reactions and emits the same molecule.
-Since each reaction body will have a fresh scope, new molecules and new reactions will be defined every time.
+Since each reaction body will have a fresh scope, new molecules and new reactions will be defined each time.
 This will create a recursive configuration of reactions, such as a linked list or a tree.

 We will now figure out how to use recursive chemistry for implementing the well-known “merge sort” algorithm in `Chymyst`.